-It can be hard to know what to say to someone who has experienced the recent loss of a loved one.
-You want them to know you are thinking of them and share in their sorrow, but you might be struggling to express those sentiments in words.
-Here is our guide to writing a condolence letter.
+It can be hard to know what to say to someone who has recently lost a loved one.
+You want them to know you’re thinking of them and share in their sorrow, but you might be struggling to express how you feel in words.
+Here’s our guide to writing a condolence letter.

-A clear, concise note can often have more of an impact than a long, rambling letter.
-Grieving family members are unlikely to want to read an essay, so say what you want to say and sign off – don’t repeat yourself, don’t go off topic and don’t hide behind lengthy, unnecessary sentences.
+A clear, short condolence note can often have more of an impact than a long letter.
+Grieving family members might not feel ready to read a long message, so say what you want to say and sign off – try not to repeat yourself or go off topic.
 A few lines can still be warm and comforting for someone dealing with grief.

-If you really don’t know what to say, it’s ok to acknowledge that in your letter.
-It’s far better to be honest than go silent, and your efforts are sure to be appreciated.
-Immediately acknowledge the recipient’s loss, and make it clear that you are also mourning the deceased.
+If you really don’t know what to say, it’s ok to say that in your sympathy letter.
+It’s far better to be honest than be silent, and your efforts are likely to be appreciated.
+Immediately acknowledge the recipient’s loss, and make it clear that you’re also mourning the person who has died.

 Share special memories or photos